ethereum-mining/ethminer/API_DOCUMENTATION.md

 which confirms the action has been performed.

-If you get no response or the socket goes timeout it likely your ethminer's instance has become unresponsive (or in worst cases all the OS of your mining rig is unresponsive) and need to be re-started/re-booted.
+If you get no response or the socket timeouts it's likely your ethminer's instance has become unresponsive (or in worst cases the OS of your mining rig is unresponsive) and needs to be re-started/re-booted.

 ### miner_getstat1

 With this method you expect back a collection of statistical data.
-To issue request:
+To issue a request:

 ```json
 {